AdobeDocs/marketo-measure.pt-BR/help/marketo-measure-ultimate/data-integrity-requirement.md

 union all
-select 'source key', count(*) from currency_conversion_rate where extSourceSystemAudit.externalKey.sourceKey is null union all select 'created date', count(*) from salesforce_contact where extSourceSystemAudit.createdDate is null union all select 'last updated date', count(*) from salesforce_contact where extSourceSystemAudit.lastUpdatedDate is null;
+select 'source key', count(*) from currency_conversion_rate where extSourceSystemAudit.externalKey.sourceKey is null union all select 'created date', count(*) from currency_conversion_rate where extSourceSystemAudit.createdDate is null union all select 'last updated date', count(*) from currency_conversion_rate where extSourceSystemAudit.lastUpdatedDate is null;
 ```

 ## Solução recomendada para campos obrigatórios com um valor NULO {#recommended-solution-for-required-fields-with-a-null-value}